 The Native Plant Tracking Form tracks the overall success rates of salvaged protected plants.
-These numbers are quantified as part of the city of Scottsdale's Sustainability Indicators Project.
-The tracking form is submitted to the Planning Inspector.
+These numbers are quantified as part of the City of Scottsdale's Sustainability Indicators Project.
+The tracking form is submitted to the City Inspector.
 Any project that requires a native plant permit needs to submit a tracking form.
-The tracking form must be submitted within three months from the commencement of salvage operations and/or prior to the issuance of the Certificate of Occupancy.
-See www.scottsdaleaz.gov/dspm/forms for the Native Plant Tracking Form.
+The tracking form must be submitted within three months from the commencement of salvage operations or prior to the issuance of the Certificate of Occupancy for single family residential.
+The Native Plant Tracking Form is available online at www.ScottsdaleAZ.gov/bldgresources/forms.